Invariant Feature Coding using Tensor Product Representation: Experiment

-We pretrained the group equivariant CNNs with the VGG19 architecture with convolutional filter sizes of $23, 45, 91, 181, 181$ instead of $64, 128, 256, 512, 512$ as the local feature extractor.
-Further, we added batch normalization layers for each convolution layer to accelerate the training speed.
-We trained the model with the ILSVRC2012 dataset \cite{imagenet_cvpr09}.
-We applied the standard data augmentation strategy and used the same learning setting as the original VGG-Network.
+The group equivariant CNNs with the VGG19 architecture were pretrained with convolutional filter sizes of $23, 45, 91, 181, 181$ instead of $64, 128, 256, 512, 512$ as the local feature extractor.
+Furthermore, we added batch normalization layers for each convolution layer to accelerate the training.
+The model was trained using the ILSVRC2012 dataset \citep{imagenet_cvpr09}.
+A standard data augmentation strategy was applied, and the same learning settings as the original VGG-Net were used.

-We extracted the last convolutional activation of this pretrained group equivariant VGG19 after rescaling the input images by $2^s$, where $s=-3,-2.5,...,1.5$.
-For efficiency, we discarded the scales that increased the image size to more than $1,024^2$ pixels.
-Subsequently, we applied the nonlinear embedding proposed in \cite{vedaldi2012efficient} such that the feature dimension is three times as large.
-Because this embedding is a point-wise function, we can regard the output as three times the direct sum of the original representations when we consider the group action.
+We extracted the last convolutional activation of this pretrained equivariant VGG19 group after rescaling the input images by $2^s$, where $s=-3,-2.5,...,1.5$.
+For efficiency, the scales that increased the image size to greater than $1,024^2$ pixels, were discarded.
+Subsequently, the nonlinear embedding method proposed in \citet{vedaldi2012efficient} was applied such that the feature dimensions were three times larger.
+As this embedding is a point-wise function, the output can be regarded as three times the direct sum of the original representations when considering the group action.

-We subsequently reduce the local feature dimension using PCA for the existing method, and the proposed Invariant PCA for the proposed method.
-We applied BP and iBP with the dimension 1,024, VLAD with 512 dimension and 1,024 components, FV with 512 dimension and 512 components, and VLAT with 256 dimension and 8 components.
-We also applied the proposed BP and iBP with the same settings and VLAD and VLAT with eight times the number of components.
+The local feature dimension was then reduced using PCA for the existing method and the proposed invariant PCA for the proposed method.
+We applied BP and iBP with dimensions of 1,024, VLAD with dimensions of 512 and 1,024 components, FV with 512 dimensions and 512 components, and VLAT with 256 dimensions and 8 components.
+We applied the proposed BP and iBP with the same settings, and VLAD and VLAT with eight times the number of components.

-We used the linear SVM implemented in liblinear \cite{REF08a} and evaluated the average of the test accuracy.
-Further, to validate that the proposed feature is D4 invariant, we used the same training data and evaluated the accuracy when we augmented the test data eight times using the D4 group.
+The linear SVM implemented in LIBLINEAR \citep{REF08a} was used to evaluate the average test accuracy.
+Furthermore, to validate that the proposed feature is D4 invariant, we used the same training data and evaluated the accuracy by augmenting the test data eight-fold using the D4 group.